-Alternatively, add a Run Command Line step after the Setup Windows and ConfigMgr step and before the first Install Package step in the task sequence.
+Alternatively, use a custom Run Command Line step.
+Add it after the Setup Windows and ConfigMgr step and before the first Install Package step.
 The Run Command Line step runs the following WMIC command to enable the software distribution agent before the first Install Package step:

 WMIC /namespace:\\\root\ccm\policy\machine\requestedconfig path ccm_SoftwareDistributionClientConfig CREATE ComponentName="Enable SWDist", Enabled="true", LockSettings="TRUE", PolicySource="local", PolicyVersion="1.0", SiteSettingsKey="1" /NOINTERACTIVE

 Distribute all content associated with the task sequence